COOL, a Context Outlooker, and its Application to Question Answering and other Natural Language Processing Tasks: Conclusion

 \section{Conclusion}

-We presented COOL, an outlook attention mechanism for natural language processing.
-COOL adds an outlook attention layer to the self-attention layers of a transformer-based language model.
-COOL is a flexible approach that can be added to a transformer-based network for any natural language processing task.
+We presented COOL, an outlook attention mechanism for natural language processing that can be added to a transformer-based network for any natural language processing task.

-A comparative empirical performance evaluation of an implementation of COOL with different transformer-based language models, BERT and ALBERT, confirms that COOL, in its Global-to-Local mode, yields a practical performance improvement over a baseline using the neural language models alone for extractive question answering with SQuAD2.0.
-The overall performance and selected examples suggest that COOL is indeed able to acquire a more expressive representation of local information.
+A comparative empirical performance evaluation of an implementation of COOL with different models confirms that COOL, in its \emph{Global-to-Local} mode, yields a practical performance improvement over a baseline using the original model alone for question answering.
+The performance and examples suggest that COOL is indeed able to acquire a more expressive representation of local context information.

-We also presented empirical results for other natural language processing tasks: question generation, multiple-choice question answering, natural language inference, sentiment analysis, named-entity recognition, and part-of-speech tagging not only illustrate its portability and versatility of COOL over different backbones and for different tasks but also confirms the positive contribution of COOL to the effectiveness of the resolution of these tasks.
+We also presented empirical results for other natural language processing tasks: question generation, multiple-choice question answering, natural language inference, sentiment analysis, named-entity recognition, and part-of-speech tagging not only illustrate its portability and versatility of COOL over different models and for different tasks but also confirms the positive contribution of COOL to the effectiveness of the resolution of these tasks and other languages.